werdna10/Quant-Portfolio-Tool/readme.md

 > pre-commit install

 There is a `.precommit-config.yaml` that specifies some interesting tasks that must be done (automatically) before commiting your code.
 These ensure that your code is bug free and conforms to the PEP8 standard.
 It also gives you a `coverage` summary, which shows you how much of your code is tested.
-Since this is early days, we are aiming for a **\>90%** coverage percentage.
+Since these are early days, we are aiming for a **\>90%** coverage percentage.

 **For Mac users:** if the command above doesn't work and gives you a "command not found error", run the following commands then rerun `pre-commit install`